Tokyo Metro 10000 series

 The exterior was designed mainly by Alexander Neumeister, a German industrial designer.
 The front end resembles a glass ball, while tail lamps are keyhole-shaped.
 Accommodation is full of fire-retardant materials and those do not emit toxic fumes in case of fire, as the company learned a lesson from an arson attack on Daegu subway in 2003 that killed 192 people.

 Each 10000 series unit consists of ten coaches, but some of them are sometimes formed of eight when there is a shortage of other eight-car units.
-The first four unit have tiny gold bands, while others do not have.
+The first four unit had tiny gold bands, though they were erased by 2026.

 Current Operations & Future Prospects

-The 10000 series trains are used on Fukutoshin and Yurakucho Lines, including through-services towards Seibu Ikebukuro, Tobu Tojo, Tokyu Toyoko and Minatomirai Lines.
-They mostly run as express or limited express on Tokyu Toyoko and Minatomirai Lines.
+The 10000 series trains are used on the Fukutoshin and Yurakucho Lines, including through-services towards the Seibu Ikebukuro, Tobu Tojo, Tokyu Toyoko and Minatomirai Lines.

-Tokyu has launched another through-service in 2023 (to and from Sotetsu lines), but the 10000 series cannot run Sotetsu lines, and does not run Tokyu Shin-Yokohama Line except in case of severe train disruption.
+Tokyu has launched another through-service in 2023 (to and from Sotetsu lines), but the 10000 series cannot run Sotetsu tracks, and does not run the Tokyu Shin-Yokohama Line except in case of severe train disruption.